EXPLORE THE VILLAGE

 the social heart of the gathering.

-Here you will find the kitchen, where our food is lovingly prepared, with an invitation for you to step in and support, in this space deep conversations can happen from the safety of everyday tasks.
+Here you will find the kitchen, where our food is lovingly prepared, with an invitation for you to step in and support, chop some veggies, prep, wash up.
+In this space deep conversations can happen from the safety of everyday tasks.
+It is always a hive of love and wonder.

 The Nest, is our lounge full of creativity and making, and the Common-Unity space.